jontto/extendedlabel/README.md

 I follow the versioning scheme of MAJOR.MINOR.VAADINVERSION, where VAADINVERSION is either 6 or 7 depending which version you look at.

+Minor versions includes bugfixes and minor enhancement, while new syntaxes are added and other major changes are made to major versions.

 ## Markup syntax's supported

 - Creole